 CRAIG RATCLIFF.
 Designer, landscaper and gardener.

 In 2016, Craig enjoyed assisting Matthew Wilson’s team for a day on his RHS Chelsea Flower Show garden.
-Craig also enjoys spending time with his family, keeping active with various sports and just being at the allotment.
+Craig also enjoys spending time with his family and friends and keeping active with various sports.

 Craig has a BA Honours degree in 3D Design: Ceramics.